 Having a hard time managing your blood sugar if you have diabetes

 Letting food sit too long in your stomach

-Having hard masses of food (bezoars) build up in your stomach.
-These can cause upset stomach, vomiting, and block food from passing into your small intestine.
+Having hard masses of food (bezoars) build up in your stomach, which can cause upset stomach, vomiting, and block food from passing into your small intestine